Location: On the street walking my dog, California

 How has your life changed as a result of the attack?

-Too early to tell the long term effects because the pitbull attack was yesterday evening (12 hours ago).
-I did not trust pitbulls before, but now, even more, I think that cities should consider outlawing them within city limits and insurance companies should not insure homeowners who have pitbulls.
-I will always have the puncture scars to remind me of the danger of this breed.
+Too early to tell the long term effects because the pit bull attack was yesterday evening (12 hours ago).
+I did not trust pit bulls before, but now, even more, I think that cities should consider outlawing them within city limits and insurance companies should not insure homeowners who have pit bulls.
+I will always have the puncture scars to remind me of the danger of this type of dog.

 Where I live Animal Control is very pro-active.
-The pitbulll is already quarantined (10 days) and I will be able to find out whether it was current on rabies shots.
-I do not want that dog back in my neighborhood again.
-The owner will be held liable for the pain, suffering and medical bills caused by his vicious dog.
-The house where the pitbull was is worth well over a million dollars, so I expect the owner has insurance.
-BTW, the owner got control of the dog after it bit me, went back into his yard and never came back to see how I or my dog were doing (I was laying there bleeding, neighbors called 911 and police and fire department came and checked me over.
+The pit bull is already quarantined (10 days) and I will be able to find out whether it was current on rabies shots.
+I do not want that animal back in my neighborhood again.
+The pit bull owner will be held liable for the pain, suffering and medical bills caused by his vicious animal.
+The house where the pit bull was is worth well over a million dollars, so I expect the owner has insurance.

 What would you like people to know as a result of your attack?